joukojo/HttpMonitor/README.txt

 Initial version of the httpmonitor.

-Build running application
+Build running application:
+Checkout the code from github

-mvn assembly:assembly
+mvn package

+Run the application
+java -jar httpmonitor-gui/target/httpmonitor-gui.jar